-1. Declaration or Guarantee
+1. Check The Declaration or Guarantee

 First things first, you should always check if the nursery shop has some declaration or guarantee that the seedling is tracked for health all the time and that they can ensure you varietal purity.